danfuzz/samizdat/doc/library-guide/If.md

 <br><br>
 ### Class Method Definitions

+#### `class.andThenElse(functions*, thenFunction, elseFunction) -> . | void`

+Primitive logic conditional.
+This is like `.valueAnd()`, except that the function takes two additional arguments at the end of the argument list, which are treated specially.

+In particular, if all of the initial `functions` return a value, then this calls the `thenFunction` (passing it all the results of the `functions`, in order) and returns its value.
+Otherwise &mdash; that is, if any of the `functions` returns void &mdash; then this calls the `elseFunction` and returns its value.

+If no `functions` are passed, then this executes the `thenFunction` and not the `elseFunction`: The condition for "then" is that all of the `functions` succeed, which is trivially true in this case.

+**Syntax Note:** Used in the translation of some multiple-binding `if` forms.

 #### `class.cases(testFunction, valueFunctions, optDefaultFunction?) -> . | void`

 Case-switched conditional.
 This calls the given `testFunction` with